teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 ## Even Simple Video Games are Copyrightable: Breakout (1992)

 The Copyright Office refused to register the copyright to Atari's Breakout, dismissing the game as a collection of functional rules and basic shapes and colors, and lacking any creative authorship.
-In response, Atari appealed the matter to a young (59) Ruth Bader-Ginsburg.
+In response, Atari appealed the matter to a young Ruth Bader-Ginsburg (59).

 Ginsburg appreciated the creativity involved in designing video games.
 While simple shapes and colors are unprotectable, Atari's *selection and arrangement* of simple shapes were copyrightable, especially because they were paired with creative sound effects.
 And while game mechanics based on pure physics are public domain, the Breakout game mechanics are governed by creative physics: